MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## In Preparation / Under Contract

-* <u>Wirtz, M. A.</u> (in prep.).
-The love factor in variationist SLA: Effects of multilingual coupledom on sociolinguistic development in additional-language German.

 * Fischlhammer, L., & <u>Wirtz, M. A.</u> (in prep.).
 Real-time change in writing patterns and the effects of writing device on linguistic (in-)stability.

 * Schleef, E., & <u>Wirtz, M. A.</u> (under contract).
 Sociolinguistics.
 In J. Clenton, & D. Coulson (eds.), *An Introduction to Applied Linguistics* (4th ed.).
 Routledge.